monarch-initiative/dipper/README.md

     Each source has a corresponding script at https://github.com/monarch-initiative/dipper/tree/master/dipper/sources

-* Each source also has a corresponding **concept map** diagram that documents modeling patterns implemented in SciGraph, via Dipper-mediated transformation into Monarch's common target model.
+* Many sources have a corresponding **concept map** diagram that documents modeling patterns implemented in SciGraph, via Dipper-mediated transformation into Monarch's common target model.
 These are stored in the [ingest-artifacts repo](https://github.com/monarch-initiative/ingest-artifacts/tree/master/sources).

 * Don't see a parser you want?
 Feel free to request a new one, or you could contribute a Source parser to our suite!
 Please see our [best-practices documentation](dipper/sources/README.md) for details on writing new Source parsers using Dipper code, and make a pull request.